Polkadot-UI-Initiative/polkadot-ui/README.md

-# Dot UI - Polkadot Components
+# WORK IN PROGRESS - NOT RELEASED YET - Dot UI - Polkadot Components

 A monorepo containing a CLI tool and registry server for Polkadot UI components, similar to shadcn/ui but specifically designed for Polkadot ecosystem